zombieCraig/DartRPG/memory-bank/progress.md

 ## Current Status

 The DartRPG application is in active development with core functionality implemented and working.
 The application provides a digital companion for Ironsworn-based RPG systems, with a focus on the Fe-Runners hacking-themed game.
-Recent work has focused on implementing a network graph visualization for locations to better represent the hacking-themed world of Fe-Runners.
+Recent work has focused on enhancing the journal entry system with rich text editing capabilities and improving character referencing with the addition of character handles.

-**Overall Progress**: ~80% complete towards initial release
+**Overall Progress**: ~85% complete towards initial release

 ## What Works